🚫 DO NOT come if you are on antibiotics for any reason. The course of antibiotics should be done by the time of your appointment.

 🚫 DO NOT come if you are unwell, have a fever, or cough.

-✅ DO wash your hands or use provided hand sanitizer frequently
+✅ DO wash your hands or use the provided hand sanitizer frequently

 .